popiang/jonas_react/17-the-wild-oasis/note.md

 check if searchParams.get("page") exist, and if it does, set it to 1, searchParams.set("page", 1)
 19. the issue should be resolved now

+# 388
+1. let's implement deleting booking
+2. first we creathe the hooking to delete booking
+   - in bookings folder, create useDeleteBooking.js
+   - it will use deleteBooking function in apiBookings, already provided by jonas
+   - return isDeleting and deleteBooking function
+   - for the remaining of the code, refer github
+3. then in BookingRow.jsx we wrap Menus.Menu with Modal because we want to have a confirmation modal when we click the delete menu
+4. next after the checkout button, add Modal.Open wrapping Menus.Button
+   - give icon=HiTrash to the button
+   - label is "Delete"
+5. then outside of Menus.List, we add Modal.Window, wrapping ConfirmDelete component
+6. then link Modal.Open with Modal.Window, Modal.Open open="delete", Modal.Window name="delete"
+7. for the ConfirmDelete
+   - resourceName="bookings"
+   - disabled={isDeleting}
+   - onConfirm{() => deleteBooking(bookingId)}
+8. the delete menu from the context menu should work now
+9. then we want to bring the delete button into BookingDetails.jsx
+10. copy paste the Modal.Open and Modal.Window for the delete functionality from BookingRow to BookingDetails.jsx, put it after the checkout button
+11. change the Menus.Button to just Button, with variation props set to "danger" so the button will be red in color
+12. bring in any required imports including useDeleteBooking hook
+13. the delete button should work now, but there's a bug where the delete modal windows stays after deleting
+14. in BookingDetail.jsx, in the deleteBooking function in ConfirmDelete component, after bookingId argument, we add an object of option
+    - onSettled: () => navigate(-1)
+15. this should solve the above issue